 The attributes have a data type of string.
 So no matter the value of the attribute, it will always return a string.

-Default attributes (non-user-defined) changes when corresponding property changes and vice-versa.
+Default attributes (non-user-defined) change when corresponding property changes and vice-versa.

 - Non-custom attributes (like id, class, etc.) have 1:1 mapping to the properties.

-- Attributes which have a defined default value remain constant when the corresponding property changes.
+- Attributes that have a defined default value remain constant when the corresponding property changes.

 Difference between HTML attributes and DOM properties:

 Attribute Property Attributes are defined by HTML.
 Properties are defined by the DOM.
 The value of an attribute is constant.
 The value of a property is variable.
 These are used to initialize the DOM properties.
 After initialization, the job is finish.

 No such job defined.